Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In his one matchup against the Rams, Andrews' 45 receiving yards total is 28.5 less than his over/under for Sunday's game (73.5).
+- Andrews' 45 receiving yards in his one matchup against the Rams are 28.5 fewer than his over/under for Sunday's game.

 - Andrews did not have a touchdown catch in that game against the Rams.